 PDQ Deploy 8 is now available.
 You’ll be able to update PDQ Deploy in the status bar at the bottom of the console.
 After updating, here’s what you can expect in PDQ Deploy 8.

-Schedule your Auto Deployment as usual, (see the steps here) then save and exit.
+Schedule your Auto Deployment following these auto deployment steps, then save and exit.
 With your Auto Deployment selected, click Edit Auto Deployment.
 In this window, you can select either Pre-Auto Deployment or Post-Auto Deployment to start adding steps.
 These steps will remain in place when packages are updated and deployed.

 It’s super simple to do multiple deployments to your target computers.
-Pro and Enterprise users are probably already familiar with nested packages and scheduling packages.
+PDQ.com users are probably already familiar with nested packages and scheduling packages.
 This new option makes getting multiple deployments underway that much faster.
 Then, we added the ability to start a deployment with your selected packages right away.
 (This is also available to Free mode users!)

 Kicking off a scheduled deployment after-hours but need the deployment to stop before people start logging in?
 Can do.
 Set a time limit on your scheduled deployments.
 This option is useful for overnight deployments, remaining queued computers can be stopped before anyone arrives in the office.